jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

    ahead log.
 Gorilla only writes data once it has 64kb of data for the shard which is 1-2 seconds of data.
-The log must include a 32bit integer ID to identify the named timestamp which increases the data size dramatically compared to the compression scheme within a TimeSeries.
+The log must include a 32bit integer ID to identify the named timestamp which increases the data size dramatically compared to the compression scheme within a `TimeSeries` data structure.
 3. Similarly to the query flow, Gorilla uses the shard map and time series map to find the correct time series data structure.
 Gorilla appends the data to the open block in the time series data structure using the compression algorithm described above.
 4. After two hours, the Gorilla node closes all open blocks and flushes each one to disk with a corresponding checkpoint file.
-After all TimeSeries for a shard are flushed, the Gorilla node deletes the append-only log for that shard.
+After all `TimeSeries` data structures for a shard are flushed, the Gorilla node deletes the append-only log for that shard.